 It is important to distinguish between Texas counties where the project proposes to deliver services and counties of residence of population served (see Appendix A for definitions and Instructions for Applicants).
-Only counties with service delivery should be listed in the Geographic Area to be Served section of the application.
+Only counties where service delivery occurs should be listed in the Geographic Area to be Served section of the application.
 Projecting counties of residence of population served is not required but may be described in the project plan.

 Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
-Describe the method(s) that will be used to recall for appropriate rescreening those individuals who have been screened through this project.

-If clinical services are being paid for and provided by others, the applicant must explain and report on the number of clinical services and patient outcomes (eg, screenings/diagnostics, vaccinations, cancer precursors, cancers detected) that are delivered to the people navigated by the program.
-Applicants must also clearly describe plans to ensure access to treatment services should precancer or cancer be detected.
+If preventive services are being paid for and provided by others, the applicant must explain and report on the number of these services and outcomes.